5 ways hospitals use RFPs and why you should know them

 In the world of sourcing and procurement, you’ll find a whole host of acronyms that sound nearly identical to each other.
 If you’re a company that works frequently with RFPs, you may also be familiar with another term: the RFQ.

 This acronym stands for “request for quote.”
-As a healthcare organization’s sourcing team narrows its list of potential vendors who can meet their needs, they may ask for a price quote.
+As a healthcare organization’s sourcing team narrows its list of potential vendors who can meet its needs, they may ask for a price quote.
 This helps the team determine whether the vendor can provide the products or services the organization needs at the price the organization is able to pay.

 An RFQ usually comes in the later stages of the proposal journey, but it may also be helpful to issue one early on to help vet candidates if the price is a critical factor.